Dark Divine (band)

 Dark Divine is an American metalcore band from Orlando, Florida, formed in 2021.
+The band, noted for their gothic Halloween theme, consists of vocalist Anthony Martinez (formerly of Not Enough Space), guitarist Robby Lynch, drummer Triston Blaize Gandia, and bassist Cory "Scissorhands" Piscitelli.
+The band has released one EP, and two studio albums, Deadly Fun, in September 2023, and Undead Melody, in May 2026.

 History

+Formation, Halloweentown EP, and Deadly Fun (2021–2024)

 Dark Divine were formed in 2021.
-The band quickly gained attention with their dark aesthetic, theatrical stage presence, and heavy yet melodic sound.
 They were signed by Invogue Records in 2022 where they released their first EP.

 In 2023, the band moved to Thriller Records.

 Their debut full-length album, Deadly Fun, was released on September 8, 2023, to positive reviews from fans and critics in the metalcore scene.
 On October 4, 2024, a deluxe edition of the album was released including the new single "Burn The Witch".

-Dark Divine has toured with bands such as Famous Last Words, Holding Absence, Until I Wake, Catch Your Breath, The Word Alive, and Within Destruction.
+Dark Divine has toured with bands such as Famous Last Words, Holding Absence, Until I Wake, Catch Your Breath, The Word Alive, and Ice Nine Kills.

+Undead Melody (2025–present)

+On April 25, 2025, Not Enough Space and Dark Divine released the single "Eye 4 an Eye", which featured on both the former's EP, Waiting 4 U, and subsequently their album, Weaponize Your Rage.
+On May 22, the band released the single "Make Me Disappear".

-Dark Divine was the opening act along with TX2 and Kingdom of Giants, for the Summer of Loud 2025 tour, in which they've performed from July 16 to July 27 headlined by Parkway Drive, Killswitch Engage, Beartooth, and I Prevail, with other acts consisting of the Amity Affliction, The Devil Wears Prada, and Alpha Wolf.
+Dark Divine was the opening act along with TX2 and Kingdom of Giants, for the Summer of Loud 2025 tour, in which they performed from July 16 to July 27, headlined by Parkway Drive, Killswitch Engage, Beartooth, and I Prevail, with other acts consisting of the Amity Affliction, The Devil Wears Prada, and Alpha Wolf.
+During the tour, on July 18, the band released the single, "Better Start Digging".
+On September 26, the band released the single "Halloweentown II: Welcome Home", as a sequel to their debut single.

+On January 30, 2026, Dark Divine released the single "Permanent".
+On February 27, the band announced their second studio album, Undead Melody, would release May 29, 2026, and alongside the announcement released the fifth single, "Midnight Masquerade".
+On March 27, the sixth single, "Half Past Dead (Unbury Me)", and its music video were released.
+On May 1, the band released the seventh single, "Fading Away".

+On May 29, Dark Divine's second album, Undead Melody, was released.

+Martinez featured on the track "Blood Rave", which was also co-written by Martinez, Lynch and Gandia, from Motionless in White's seventh studio album Decades, which released July 17.